 My doctor sent me immediately to the ER.
-The ER ruled out a brain bleed, ruled in a concussion and declared I needed a week long regimen of staying home and resting.
+The ER ruled out a brain bleed, ruled in a concussion, and declared I needed a week long regimen of staying home and resting.
 No exercise or “active minutes.”
 Drive as little as possible.
 Minimize “screen time” including work.
 I admittedly used the “scream” emoji when telling my team.
 But chagrined, I finally stopped moving long enough to start listening.

 Had I been meditating more regularly, I might have noticed earlier that I was having persistent mild headaches, blurry vision, and was slightly nauseated after riding the train to work.
 But I plowed through the days after the accident until finally, my brain just revolted and forced me to sit and heal.

-What it made me wonder is what else I’m plowing through, failing to notice little signals that something needs more care.
+What it made me wonder is what other “noise” I’m plowing through, failing to notice little signals that something needs more care.
 The curt sound in a team member’s voice or the annoyed or confused look on their face.
 The second or third missed meeting with a normally reliable customer or prospect.
 The brief welling up of eyes on a teen’s face when discussing homework.

 A few years ago, I started focusing more on mindfulness after reading Janice Marturano’s “Finding the Space to Lead: a Practical Guide to Mindful Leadership.”
 She first changed a stereotype I had that meditation and mindfulness required sitting absolutely still.
-She explained one could cultivate mindfulness in many ways, including while walking, driving and even drinking coffee.
+She explained one could cultivate mindfulness in many ways, including while walking, driving, and even drinking coffee.
 She also explained that a mindful leader embodies leadership presence by cultivating focus, clarity, creativity, and compassion in the service of others.
 Research from Harvard shows that mindful leaders develop better companies and happier employees.

-This week has been a wake-up call to restart a mindfulness practice again and encourage others to start one too.
+This week has been a wake-up call to restart a mindfulness practice again and encourage others to start one, too.
 Our bodies do tell us what’s wrong if we stop enough to really listen.
 Our team members may not always use words, but you can feel and see concerns, stress and anxiety if you pay enough attention.
 Our kids, particularly our teens, have unique ways of letting us know they want to talk, if we are only present enough to encourage the conversation.

 As busy professionals, there is, and always will be, a lot of noise in our lives.
 However, strong leadership requires methods to reduce the noise and find those critical signals before they become a problem or a crisis.
 I hope, for your sake, it doesn’t require vomiting into a sink to learn this valuable lesson.

-“You are not here merely to…make a living.
+Quote of the Week: “You are not here merely to…make a living.
 You are here in order to enable the world to live more amply, with greater vision, with a finer spirit of hope and achievement.
 You are here to enrich the world, and you impoverish yourself if you forget the errand.”Woodrow Wilson